vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 separate bit-depth assignment.
 The complete 310-step rebuild is warning-free and all 20 CTest targets pass.

+### Remove redundant pitch-slide activity flags

+AKAO SNES now uses its remaining step count to determine whether a slide is active.
+Suzuki SNES uses its retained automation binding, which is cleared on completion or interruption.
+Remove both separately maintained activity flags, their synchronization branches, and guards already established by the callers:
+AKAO starts with a valid pitch base and positive step count, while Suzuki's three activation paths all supply a valid note and nonzero duration.
+This removes 16 production lines without merging source arithmetic and output bindings, which still serve distinct roles.

+The full build is warning-free and all 20 CTest targets pass, including AKAO's sampled driver curve and Suzuki's automatic portamento, slides across ties, repeated slide continuation, and interruption fixtures.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,